Verification Codes via Webhook ๐Ÿ”

 • Verify the signature before processing

-• Respond with 200 OK within 10 seconds
+• Respond with 2xx within 10 seconds

 Implementation

 The following example shows how to receive and verify a webhook request using Python and Flask.
-It validates the timestamp to prevent replay attacks, verifies the HMAC signature to ensure the request comes from Cardda, and extracts the 6-digit verification code from the message body.
+It validates the timestamp to prevent replay attacks, verifies the HMAC signature to ensure the request comes from Cardda, deduplicates on the SMS's id (the canonical dedup key today โ€” no X-Cardda-Event-Id is sent yet), and extracts the 6-digit verification code from the message body.

 import hmac